 Step 4: Content Acceptance

-During the content step can choose to get as involved as much as they choose.
-The step includes:
+During the content step the client can choose to get as involved as much as they choose.

 From the returned checklists the content team expand and prepare draft Clinical Content pages for review in MS Word Format.

 Non Clinical Checklists

 From the returned non-clinical checklists, the client receives Non-Clinical page forms or example pages.
 These include pages like: